PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-06-20 06:32:20
+Last updated: 2024-06-20 06:32:52
-Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin
+Random Quote: When you start moving furniture around, people stub their toes and get upset. - Don Neto